truncate technical paper

 Benefits of a truncated electrode tip

-In TIG welding, several factors influence the quality and shape of the arc In addition to material, power source, current type, amperage, shielding gas and forminggas, polarity and much more, a Tungsten electrode tip optimised for the respective purposeis crucial.
-In addition to the selected tip geometry, a ground and truncated electrode tip can be […]
+In addition to material, power source, current type, amperage, shielding gas and forming gas, polarity and much more, a Tungsten electrode tip optimised for the respective purpose is crucial.

 Category: Articles